alfuwu/Hyleus-Vault/People/Monoliths/Alfred set Tonic.md

 His noble heritage is possibly part of the reason for his extremely rare magical situation.

 ### Childhood
-From the moment Alfred was born, necromantic rites performed on his infant soul revealed the rare signature of [[intrinsic magic]].
+From the moment Alfred was born, animantic spells performed on his infant soul revealed the rare signature of [[intrinsic magic]].
 His family celebrated this as an infernal omen, elevating his status above his siblings.
 His mother even commissioned a series of lullabies about the "Thread-Bearer of House Tonicar" to commemorate the occasion.

 Alfred grew very close to his sister [[Slyprae set Tonic]] during his childhood, as she was one of the scant few who would actually make a connection to him rather than treat him as another potential political rival.